Insights for Organisations

 3. Machine learning in endpoint security

 Endpoints, such as individual devices, are often targeted by cybercriminals seeking entry points into a network.
-AI, through machine learning models, enhances endpoint security by recognizing patterns associated with known malware and, importantly, by identifying previously unseen threats.
+AI, through machine learning models, enhances endpoint security by recognising patterns associated with known malware and, importantly, by identifying previously unseen threats.
 This capability, often referred to as zero-day threat detection, is crucial in an environment where attackers are constantly developing new tactics to bypass traditional security measures.

-4. Adaptive defense mechanisms
+4. Adaptive defence mechanisms

-5. Predictive analysis for proactive defense
+5. Predictive analysis for proactive defence

 6. Reducing false positives

 One common challenge in traditional cybersecurity is the occurrence of false positives – security alerts that are triggered but do not indicate an actual threat.
-AI can significantly reduce false positives by fine-tuning its analysis based on context and learning from the organization’s specific environment.
+AI can significantly reduce false positives by fine-tuning its analysis based on context and learning from the organisation’s specific environment.
 This not only enhances the accuracy of threat detection but also reduces the burden on cybersecurity teams by focusing their attention on genuine threats.

 How does AI increase the sophistication of cyber security threats?